epomatti/azure-cheatsheet/README.md

 | **Availability zone support**    | - | -| - | ✔️ |
 | **Virtual network support**    | - | -| - | ✔️ |
 | **Multi-region deployment**    | - | -| - | ✔️ |

+## Budgets

+To take action with budgets, create a Budget and associate to an Action Group from (Azure Monitor) Alert.

+If you wish for example, to turn off resources, it would be created with an Automation Book.